tomdohnal/blog-posts/Migrating to SSR: part 2.md

 ### Improved UX/Speed 🏎
 The first argument which favours using SSR is the improved page speed.

-If you navigate to a single-page application in your browser, the browser will first fire a request to download the HTML and JavaScript, and only after the JavaScript is downloaded and evaluated, it can fire additional request to fetch some data from your API.
-Meanwhile, the user is presented with a blank screen, spinners or skeletons.
+If you navigate to a single-page application in your browser, the browser will first fire a request to download the HTML and JavaScript, and only after the JavaScript is downloaded and evaluated, it can fire an additional request to fetch some data from your API.
+Meanwhile, the user is presented with a blank screen, spinner or skeleton.

-When you visit a website which uses SSR, the browser will fire a request, but, unlike with SPAs, the response contains all you need -- JavaScript files, HTML content *and* your data. **There are no spinners, skeletons -- no elements jumping around.
-The content is delivered faster, the time to the first paint improves.**
+When you visit a website which uses SSR, the browser will fire a request, but, unlike with the SPAs, the response contains all you need -- JavaScript files, HTML content *and* your data. **There are no spinners, skeletons -- no elements jumping around.
+The content is delivered faster and the time to the first paint improves.**

-However, like with every other tool, it might be an overkill for your use-case.
+However, like with every tool, it might be an overkill for your use-case.
 Think about if improving your page load by some hundreds of milliseconds is worth it. **It might be crucial in for e-commerce sites (which are in an extremely competitive** environment), **but might be an overkill for application which are only usable after logging in**

 > With the growing popularity of the [JAM Stack](https://jamstack.org/), you can get similar benefits (even better) in terms of speed for pages which don't require to be highly dynamic -- blogs, marketing sites or even some e-commerce sites.